Storage / Handling

 Add the potassium methoxide to the oil while stirring, stir the mixture for 50 minutes to an hour.
 The reaction is often complete in 30 minutes, but longer is better.
 The trans-esterification process separates the methyl esters from the glycerine.
 The CH3O of the methanol then caps off the ester chains and OH from the KOH stabilizes the glycerine.

 Settling and Separation : Allow the solution to settle and cool for at least eight hours, preferably longer.
 The methyl esters (Biodiesel) will be floating on top while the denser glycerine will have congealed on the bottom of the container forming a hard gelatinous mass (the suction of mixing pump must be mounted above this level).
-An alternative method is to allow the reactants to settle for at least an hour after mixing while keeping the mixture above 38oC, which keeps the glycerine semi-liquid (it solidifies below 38oC).
+An alternative method is to allow the reactants to settle for at least an hour after mixing while keeping the mixture above 38oC, which keeps the glycerine semi-liquid (Glycerine solidifies below 38oC).
 Then carefully decant the biodiesel.
 This can be done by draining the reactants out of the bottom of the container through a transparent hose.
 The semi-liquid glycerine has a dark brown color and the Biodiesel is honey-colored.
 Keep a watch on what flows through the sight tube.
-When the light colored Biodiesel appears, divert it to a separate container.
-If any Biodiesel stays with the glycerine, it is easy to retrieve it later once the glycerine has solidified.
-If you left the mixture in the tank until the glycerine gelled, reheat the tank just enough to liquefy the glycerine again.
-Do not stir it!
+When the light colored Biodiesel appears, divert biodiesel to a separate container.
+If any Biodiesel stays with the glycerine, it is easy to retrieve biodiesel later once the glycerine has solidified.
+If you left the mixture in the tank until the glycerine gelled, reheat the tank just enough to liquify the glycerine again.
+Do not stir it.
 Then decant it out as above.

 Soap residue : Suspended in the Biodiesel will also be some soapy residues.
 These are the result of K+ ions from the KOH reacting with water created when the methanol bonds with the ester chains along with any water that was suspended in the oil.
-The reaction produces more than the usual amount of soap if KOH comes into contact with water before it has a chance to react with the oil.
+The reaction produces more than the usual amount of soap, if KOH comes into contact with water before KOH has a chance to react with the oil.
 In this case the excess water should have been boiled off first.

 The part of the process where it is vital to keep all water out of the reaction, is when making the potassium methoxide.
-Keep the vessels KOH comes in contact with, as dry as possible.
+Keep the vessels where KOH comes in contact with, as dry as possible.
 The chances of a good clean splitting of ester from glycerine with little soap by-product are much better on a warm dry summer day than on a damp winter day.

 Quantity of methanol to be used

-Stoichiometric Quantity : The stoichiometric quantity is usually said to be 12.5% methanol by volume, that is, 125 ml of methanol per liter of oil.
-In fact it depends on the amounts of the various fatty acids in the oil, and these vary from one oil to another.
+Stoichiometric Quantity : The stoichiometric quantity is usually said to be 12.5% methanol by volume, 125 ml of methanol per liter of oil.
+In fact Stoichiometric Quantity depends on the amounts of the various fatty acids in the oil, and these vary from one oil to another.
 Calculate the average proportions of the different fatty acids in each of the more common oils, calculate their total molecular weights, and from this calculate the stoichiometric amount of methanol required to convert them.
 The amount varies from 11.3% for rapeseed oil (canola) to 16.3% for coconut oil.
 These figures are averages, fatty acid quantities vary somewhat when oil crops are grown in different conditions in different parts of the world.
 But they are close enough for our purposes, and a lot more accurate than the general figure of 12.5%.
-If you have an analysis of the fatty acid content of your oil, you can calculate the correct stoichiometric ratio.
+If you have an analysis of the fatty acid content of your oil, you can calculate the exact stoichiometric ratio.